-() In April 2016, the Congress of the Republic of Peru approved the amendment of the Private Pension System Act, through which the affiliates of the Pension Fund Administrators (AFPs) who turn 65 and retire, can choose, among other existing retirement modalities, the return of 95.5 percent of the total fund available from their Individual Capitalization Account ("CIC", by its Spanish acronym).
-During 2017, to offset the contraction of retirement income because of the aforementioned amendment to the SPP Act, Interseguro launched the products "Renta Particular Plus" and "Renta Particular Plus - Vitalicio".
-During years 2022 and 2021, premiums collected for "Renta Particular Plus - Vitalicio" amounted to S/19,123,000 and S/57,479,000, respectively, and for "Renta Particular Plus" amounted to S/160,439,000 and S/219,347,000, respectively.
+(\\\) In April 2016, the Congress of the Republic of Peru approved the amendment of the Private Pension System Act, through which the affiliates of the Pension Fund Administrators (AFPs) who turn 65 and retire, can choose, among other existing retirement modalities, the return of 95.5 percent of the total fund available from their Individual Capitalization Account ("CIC", by its Spanish acronym).
+During 2017, to offset the contraction of retirement income because of the aforementioned amendment to the SPP Act, Interseguro launched the products "Renta Particular Plus" and "Renta Particular Plus" - Vitalicio".
+During years 2022 and 2021, premiums collected for "Renta Particular Plus" amounted to S/19,123,000 and S/57,479,000, respectively, and for "Renta Particular Plus" amounted to S/160,439,000 and S/219,347,000, respectively.
 As of December 31, 2022, retirement premiums amounted to S/2,220,000 (in 2021 and 2020 retirement premiums amounted to S/3,713,000 and S/1,750,000, respectively).
-The liability related to "Renta Particular Plus - Vitalicio" is presented in the caption "Insurance contracts liabilities" of the consolidated statement of financial position considering that it does not contain an important insurance component.
+The liability related to "Renta Particular Plus" is presented in the caption "Insurance contracts liabilities" of the consolidated statement of financial position considering that it contains an important component of insurance; and the liability of the "Renta Particular Plus" is presented in the caption "Other accounts payable, provisions and other liabilities" of the consolidated statement of financial position considering that it does not contain an important insurance component.